 - Chemical Reactor Engineering 10.65

 The departmental biology requirement is fulfilled by completing an undergraduate subject equivalent to MIT 7.01x, either at MIT or at your undergraduate institution.
 Examples of minor programs for some recent doctoral students include applied mathematics, control theory, physical, organic or analytical chemistry, mechanical structure, power systems, process metallurgy, nuclear engineering, management, economics, music, ancient history and philosophy.
-The doctoral qualifying examinations are offered in January and May, and are taken by most students after one or two terms in residence.

 The normal duration of the degree program is five to six years.
 (Including an intermediate M.S.
 CEP degree normally has little effect on the duration.)
 A master’s degree is not required for entrance into the doctoral program, nor is the M.S.
 CEP required.